top of page

 If the solar farm operator cancels his lease once SOL-R Global Infrastructure has acquired the land, the former landowner is not impacted financially.
 You have no liability to SOL-R Global Infrastructure.

-SOL-R Global Infrastructure invests solely in land hosting solar farms.
+SOL-R Global Infrastructure also invests in land hosting wind turbines.

 bottom of page